calvintran1478/smart-scheduler/server/README.md

 ## Starting the Server

 Ensure your virtual environment is active.
-You can start the server by entering the following command in the server directory.
+You can start the server by entering the following command in the server/src directory.
 ```bash
 litestar run
 ```